 Personal income tax is calculated at a rate of 15% of the gross amount minus deduction.

 Income from copyrights and industrial property right

-Based on the type of the original work different statutory deductions are given from 25 % for forms of performance art related to popular music up to 60% for sculptors.
+Based on the type of the original work different statutory deductions are given from 20 % for forms of performance art related to popular music up to 50% for sculptors.
 Alternatively, taxpayers can also opt for itemized deduction instead of availing the standard deduction.
 The basis for calculating the income tax is the realized gross income reduced by the amount of the determined costs with progressive (tax rates of 10% and 18%).

 Capital gains for individuals

-These refers to the gains from sales of securities, shares of capital and real estate, i.e. the difference between their sales price and purchase price.
-The tax base is 70% of the earned capital gains.
-Capital gains are subject to 10% tax payable in advance.
-Capital losses from the sale of securities could be offset against capital gains in the next three years.
-Capital gains from sales of immovable property sold before the expiration of five years from the date of acquisition are taxed by the rate of 15% if the taxpayer did not live in space.
+These refer to the gains from sales of securities, shares of capital and real estate, i.e. the difference between their sales price and purchase price.
+The tax base is 90% of the earned capital gains.
+Capital gains are subject to 15% tax payable in advance.
+Capital gains (100%) from the sale of immovable property sold before the expiration of five years from the date of acquisition are taxed by the rate of 15% if the taxpayer did not live in space.

 Gains from games of chance for individuals

 - Income from games of chance and other prize games (TV quizzes, competitions, etc...) are taxable income, the tax is payable on the total gain at a 15%tax rate.
 The tax is not paid in case the single realized gain is under MKD 5,000 (c. euro 81,0); and

 - Income from games of chance from casino, betting and slot machine clubs are taxable income.